denkspuren/BitboardC4/BitboardDesign.md

 The bits of the top row (6, 13, 20, etc.) and the bits on the right (49 - 63) are seemingly unused but nonetheless important and not to forget in their role when it comes to manipulating the bits.

-The slots are numbered from 0 to 48.
 The numbers indicate the position in the bit representation of a long integer.

 ~~~
   6 13 20 27 34 41 48   55 62     Additional row